bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 A [`Query`] has two type parameters: one for the the data to be fetched, and a second optional one for the filters.

-In previous versions of Bevy both parameters had to implement [`WorldQuery`] but there was nothing stopping you from using types intended as filters in the data position (or vice versa).
+In previous versions of Bevy both parameters simply required [`WorldQuery`]: there was nothing stopping you from using types intended as filters in the data position (or vice versa).

 Apart from making the type signature of the [`Query`] items more complicated (see example below) this usually worked fine as most filters had the same behaviour in either position.